 nextnanomat is programmed in C#, and can thus be executed on any operating system.
 It is, however, developed on and optimized for Windows.
-On Linux, you have to either install Mono or Wine and then execute nextnanomat.
+On Linux, you have to either install Wine or Mono and then execute nextnanomat.

 Status 2018-05-03: Recommended to use Wine as described below.

-The following instructions are for the Ubuntu version 18.04 LTS.
-We strongly recommend to use the same version!
+The following instructions are for Ubuntu version 18.04 LTS.

 Run commands in a terminal: